amchatman/Calorie-caculator/README.md

 - The ability to add or delete meals
 - The ability add the total calories, carbs,protein and fats
 - A chart that display the total carbs,protein,and fats.
+- Mobile and responsive design

 ### Issues
-- Chart does not caculate right total on delete
-- Chart does not delete when list has been deleted
+- Chart and calories do not update when meal list is completly deleted.